githubtraining/exercise-publish-package/README.md

 ## About this exercise

-:warning: A grading script exists under `.github/workflows/grading.yml`.
-You do not need to use this workflow for any purpose and **altering its contents will affect the repository's ability to assess your exercise and give feedback.**
+:warning: This exercise uses a grading workflow script `.github/workflows/grading.yml`.
+You do not need to run or change this script - **altering its contents will affect the repository's ability to assess your exercise and give feedback.**

 :warning: This exercise utilizes [GitHub Actions](https://docs.github.com/en/actions), which is free for public repositories and self-hosted runners, but may incur charges on private repositories.
 See [About billing for GitHub Actions](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions) to learn more.